hyperledger/fabric/docs/source/deploypeer/peerchecklist.md

   - **`useLeaderElection:`** (Defaults to `false` as of v2.2, which is recommended so that peers get blocks from ordering service.)
 When `useLeaderElection` is set to false, you must configure at least one peer to be the org leader by setting `peer.gossip.orgLeader` to true.
 Set `useLeaderElection` to true if you prefer that peers use Gossip for block dissemination among peers in the organization.

   - **`orgLeader:`** (Defaults to `true` as of v2.2, which is recommended so that peers get blocks from ordering service.)
-Set this value to `false` if you want to use Gossip for block dissemination among peers in the organization.
+Set this value to `true` so that the peer retrieves blocks from the ordering service.

   - **`state.enabled:`** (Defaults to `false` as of v2.2 which is recommended so that peers get blocks from ordering service.)
 Set this value to `true` when you want to use Gossip to sync up missing blocks, which allows a lagging peer to catch up with other peers on the network.